rust-lang/libz-sys/README-zng.md

 temporary copy of the sources with `Cargo-zng.toml` replacing `Cargo.toml`; for instance, use `./cargo-zng publish` to publish `libz-ng-sys`.

+# Minimum Supported Rust Version (MSRV) Policy

+This crate uses the same MSRV policy as the [`flate2`](https://crates.io/crates/flate2) crate: This crate supports the current and previous stable versions of Rust.
+Older versions of Rust may work, but we don't guarantee these will continue to work.

 # License

 This project is licensed under either of